ShreyashNandgaonkar/decision-tree/README.md

 -They require relatively less effort for training the algorithm.
 -They can be used to classify non-linearly separable data.
 -They're very fast and efficient compared to KNN and other classification algorithms.

+I have performed both regression and classification on two different datasets using decision tree.
+You can use a different dataset for experimentation